 1840, Penny Black.
 Great Britain.
 US$ 5 million

 1850, British Guiana 1c Magenta.
 US$ 11.18 million

 Philippine Postal and Philatelic Museum.
-The constructing of the museum was put to halt because of the priority to renovate the building was approved by NCCA.
+The construction of the museum was put to halt because the priority to renovate the building was approved by NCCA.
 Temporary site of the museum was located at the left wing of MCPO.
 It houses some of the vintage items such as:

 1948 Weighing scale, 1kg capacity, Commercial Control Corporation.
-Used to accurately rate postage feed for letter and parcels.
+Used to accurately rate postage feed for letters and parcels.
 Today, these are replaced by digital metered machines.

 Mailman’s bag.
 Made of brown leather, a symbol of service Excellence.
 The postman delivers mail that touches the lives of the people.
 The soul of the postal service.